opentorah/opentorah/docbook/README.md

 If there is `classes` task in the project (for instance, Scala or Java plugin is applied), `processDocBook` task will depend on it.

-If there is `build` task in the project, it will depend on the `processDocBook` task.

 If project does not contain any code nor applies any core Gradle plugins, to get basic tasks like "clean" and "build":